 4 Future radiolocation systems

-In broad outline, radiolocation radars that might be developed in the future to operate in the 15.4-17.3 GHz band are likely to resemble the existing radars described here.
+In broad outline, radiolocation radars that might be developed in the future to operate in the frequency band 15.4-17.3 GHz are likely to resemble the existing radars described here.

 Future radiolocation radars are likely to have at least as much flexibility as the radars already described, including the capacity to operate differently in different azimuth and elevation sectors.